danielkermode/react-auth/README.md

 DB_PASS=password
 DB_NAME=dbname
 DB_HOST=127.0.0.1
-SESSION_SECRET=sessionsecret
 ```
-The session secret is used by express-session for authenticating sessions.
-Docs: https://github.com/expressjs/session

 Now, if the database is set up correctly (make sure it's an empty database) you should run ```npm run database``` which runs the knex migrations and seeds, essentially setting up the tables in your database for you.
 Knex docs: http://knexjs.org/